The Stars Descend

 Gondwana Link’s role…

-Through Heartland Journeys and other efforts, Gondwana Link is delighted to partner with Annette Carmichael Projects to help reveal the extraordinary world of the Gondwana Link to audiences.
+Through Heartland Journeys and other efforts, Gondwana Link was delighted to partner with Annette Carmichael Projects to help reveal the extraordinary world of the Gondwana Link to audiences.

-By travelling with us through the 1000+ km of Heartland Journeys, audience members will experience forests, mallee and heathlands, and the world’s largest temperate woodland.
+By travelling with us through the 1000 km of Heartland Journeys, audience members experienced forests, mallee and heathlands, and the world’s largest temperate woodland.

 Click on the photos to see the gallery …